muon-build/muon/README.md

 `muon` is complete enough to build complicated projects, however, many things are still not implemented.
 If you want to contribute, try using `muon` to build your favorite project.
-Bug reports welcome!
+Patches and bug reports welcome!

 ## Requirements